Fair Active Learning: Solving the Labeling Problem in Insurance: Introduction

 \section{Introduction}

-Insurance companies collect and store large quantities of unstructured data on a daily basis, such as telephonists' free text zones, claims reports, photos of damaged vehicles, emails, customer reviews and more.
-With the advancements in computing ressources and methodologies, Artificial Intelligence (AI) is becoming a driving force for the development and transformation of the insurance industry.
+Insurance companies collect and store large quantities of unstructured data on a daily basis, such as insurance agent's free text zones, claims reports, photos of damaged vehicles, emails, customer reviews and more.
+With the advancements in computing resources and methodologies, Artificial Intelligence (AI) is becoming a driving force for the development and transformation of the insurance industry.
 Using machine learning (ML) has numerous benefits, including improved risk segmentation, better claims predictions, automated processes, and efficient decision-making.
 This can enhance risk assessment and operational efficiency while also reducing costs.
 However, managing this large amount of unstructured data involves challenges that are intricately tied to regulatory requirements.
 Regulatory frameworks, such as the EU rules on gender-neutral pricing in insurance and the General Data Protection Regulation (GDPR) in Europe for data privacy, have a substantial impact on how this data must be handled.
 Indeed, the data collected may include information that is either not compliant with GDPR regulations or not aligned with gender-neutral principles, thereby raising valid ethical concerns.
 Additionally, the potential for ML to propagate unfairness by replicating social and historical biases that exist within the data is also a critical concern~\cite{mehrabi2021survey}.
 Currently, the assessment of such data points goes through a costly labeling process done by experts, that is neither fast enough nor scalable.
 Implementing an accurate, cost-effective, and fair learning system is crucial for the insurance industry to overcome these challenges.
 Hence, actuaries must seize these new and efficient methodologies to keep and reinforce their expertise of risk evaluation.
-The objective of this paper is to tackle and resolve a number of these challenges by introducing various sampling methods that significantly improve the predictive performance of the model.
-Additionally, the paper explores incorporating a fairness constraint to ensure fairer outcomes.
+The objective of this paper is to tackle and resolve several of these challenges by introducing various sampling methods that, when labeled, significantly improve the predictive performance of the model compared to randomly sampling the data.
+Additionally, the paper explores incorporating a fairness constraint into the sampling strategies to ensure fairer outcomes.